The method of performing an appraisal report consists of an evaluation which forms an opinion of value.

-The most common approach in figuring the value of a house is the Sales Comparison Approach which involves figuring a comparison to comparable homes nearby.
+Easily the most common approach in figuring the cost of a home is the Sales Comparison Approach which deals with figuring a comparison to similar homes nearby.

-Being the most common approach, the Sales Comparison Approach is generally the most accurate and best indicator of value for a residential property.
+Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of worth for a house.

 If you are applying for a loan.